Michael Bloomberg: Philanthropy

 In August 2010, Bloomberg signed The Giving Pledge, whereby the wealthy pledge to give away at least half of their wealth.
-Since then, he has given away $9.5 billion overall including $3.3 billion in 2019.
-According to Chronicle of Philanthropy, he gave away the most money of any philanthropist in 2019.
+In his lifetime, he has given away $17.4 billion overall including $3 billion in 2023, when he was America's highest giving philanthropist, according to Chronicle of Philanthropy.
+He has been in the top ten on the publication's list of America's biggest donors since 2004.

 His Bloomberg Philanthropies foundation focuses on public health, the arts, government innovation, the environment, and education.
 Through the foundation, he donated or pledged $767 million in 2018, and more than $1 billion in 2019.

-2011 recipients included the Campaign for Tobacco-Free Kids; Centers for Disease Control and Prevention; Johns Hopkins Bloomberg School of Public Health; World Lung Foundation and the World Health Organization.
+In 2011, recipients included the Campaign for Tobacco-Free Kids; Centers for Disease Control and Prevention; Johns Hopkins Bloomberg School of Public Health; World Lung Foundation and the World Health Organization.
 According to The New York Times, Bloomberg was an "anonymous donor" to the Carnegie Corporation from 2001 to 2010, with gifts ranging from $5 million to $20 million each year.
 The Carnegie Corporation distributed these contributions to hundreds of New York City organizations ranging from the Dance Theatre of Harlem to Gilda's Club, a non-profit organization that provides support to people and families living with cancer.
 He continues to support the arts through his foundation.

 Bloomberg gave $254 million in 2009 to almost 1,400 nonprofit organizations, saying, "I am a big believer in giving it all away and have always said that the best financial planning ends with bouncing the check to the undertaker."